dojoengine/book/docs/pages/tutorial/deploy-to-mainnet/main.md

 ⛩️  Migration successful with world at address <WORLD_ADDRESS>
 ```

+> Note: If the world already deployed by other user,you should change you `seed` in `dojo_sepolia.toml` config file.

 Your world is deployed!

 * Once the world is deployed, you need to add the world_block in the dojo_<PROFILE>.toml file.